 We’ve reviewed and ranked the best prepaid debit cards for teens in 2018.
 Here are all the details, including the features, fees, and limits important to parents and teens.

-For parents, providing their teens with a prepaid card can act as a gentle introduction to money management and financial independence while still allowing for some parental oversight.
-For both teens and parents, making the best choice among prepaid card offerings requires being informed about the differences.
+For both teens and parents, making the best choice among teen cards requires being informed about the differences.
 We’ve researched the options to provide you with that information.

-In making our recommendations, we’ve looked at prepaid cards that are specifically marketed as prepaid cards for teens.
+In making our recommendations, we’ve looked at prepaid cards that are marketed explicitly as teen prepaid cards.
 But we’ve also looked at other cards that provide features that make them a good fit for teens or students.

 In ranking the cards, we’ve evaluated (1) convenience, (2) parental controls, (3) additional features that would be useful to parents and teens, (4) card limits, such as card balance and spending limits, and of course, (5) fees to use the card.